Pacific Northwest Teen Retreat

 Who’s teaching?

-Khalila Archer is a mindfulness and yoga instructor with 20+ years of personal practice.
+Khalila Gillett is a mindfulness and yoga instructor with 20+ years of personal practice.
 Introduced to yoga and meditation in her teen years, she has attended many multi-day silent meditation retreats, including two month-long retreats.
 Her background includes over a decade as a wilderness educator leading multi-day expeditions for a variety of educational organizations, as well as teaching interdisciplinary curriculum in formal classroom settings and beyond.
 She holds a B.A. in Adventure-based Environmental Education from Prescott College and over 500 Yoga Teacher Training hours.
-Khalila teaches meditation retreats for all ages through Inward Bound Mindfulness Education (iBme) in both residential settings and remote wilderness environments.
+Khalila teaches meditation retreats for all ages through Inward Bound Mindfulnes in both residential settings and remote wilderness environments.
 Her teaching is grounded in nature awareness and connection, mindfulness meditation as a means for insight, care, and well-being, and social justice praxis that recognizes our interdependence and collective need for freedom.
-Khalila currently serves on the iBme Board of Directors and is part of the core faculty for the iBme Mindfulness Teacher Training.
+Khalila currently serves within the core faculty for Inward Bound’s Mindfulness Teacher Training.

 Barnaby Willett